ghaziangunawan/ariculture/README.md

 3. Farmland info (for obtaining Fertilizer type, Fertilizer dose, and etc. (Jovian)
 4. News regarding agriculture (Moza)
 5. Advertisements about the farmer's farm land.
 (Ghazian)
-6. Reviews and rating regarding the farmers.
+6. Reviews and rating regarding the farmers.(David)
-7. Contact us page for filing complaints.
-(David)